-The St. Louis personal injury attorneys of OnderLaw, LLC can help you if you suffered an injury from a defective vehicle.
+The St. Louis personal injury attorneys of OnderLaw can help you if you suffer an injury from a defective vehicle.
 A car defect includes a design flaw or a malfunctioning part.
 Most people purchase their vehicle, trusting that it’s safe.
-If the manufacturer failed to provide a car that operates correctly, they could be liable for a resulting accident.
+If the manufacturer failed to provide a car that operates correctly, they could be liable for a resulting motor vehicle accident.

 Every car on the road requires specific parts to function correctly.
 If any become defective or get installed improperly, it could lead to a crash.
 It’s stressful enough to get injured in a car crash, but it’s especially frustrating when it’s due to a manufacturer’s negligence.